-HSC 310 Writing and Communication in the Health Sciences Professions
+HSC 310 Writing and Communication in the Health Sciences Professions 3 credits

-This course is designed to help students master the art of professional communication.
-A broad range of topics is covered, including professional presentations, meeting management, and various forms of written communication.
-Issues related to communication in the health care organizations and among health care professionals are also addressed.
+This course is designed to help students master the art of professional communication by focusing on communications in health care organizations and among health care professionals.
+A broad range of topics is covered, including understanding communication styles, various forms of written, oral, and social media communications, professional presentations, and meeting management.
+Developing employment communications and establishing a professional presence are also explored.

-HSC 312 Ethics of Health Care
+HSC 312 Ethics of Health Care 3 credits